Doctors Note Logo

 Understanding High-State Arousal Hallucinations: Next Steps

-High-state arousal hallucinations are brief sensory experiences—like “hearing” your phone ring as you drift off or wake up—caused by rapid shifts between sleep and wakefulness and often worsened by ADHD-related sleep issues and stress.
+High-state arousal hallucinations are brief, harmless sensory experiences—such as "hearing" your phone ring or a voice calling your name—that occur as you drift off to sleep or wake up.
+These hypnagogic and hypnopompic hallucinations happen during rapid transitions between sleep and wakefulness, and are commonly intensified by ADHD-related sleep disruption, chronic stress, anxiety, and irregular sleep schedules.

 answer background